 Airports are of extreme importance in our increasingly interconnected world.
 That’s why some of them can get busy, very busy.
 So let’s take a tour of the biggest airports in the world, continent by continent!

-What is the biggest airport in the world?
+What is the biggest airport in the world by size?

 King Fahd International Airport, Dammam, Saudi Arabia (78000 hectares/301.16 sq mi)